Value Betting – it’s all about taking calculated risks

 The term Value Betting seems to be gaining a lot of popularity these days.
 There are new services popping out as there are old ones adding Value Betting to their portfolio.
 Some of them offer decent quality, some of them perhaps less so.
 All of a sudden everyone appears to be talking about Value Betting.
 So what is it all about?

 Value Betting is certainly not a new term – I have a section in my blog dedicated to it since I started writing about betting.
 What Value Betting exactly means depends on your definition of value.
 Sure, having an edge is essential for a bet to offer value.
 However, whether some odds are ‘valuable’ to a punter depends on the punter’s bank and access to a given market, so you could argue that Value Betting might mean different things to different people.
+The Ghost Betting blog has done a good job in explaining the term and illustrating it with examples, if you’d like to get a better idea.

 At this point it is just important to remember that Value Betting comes in different forms and flavours.
 Today I will look at the differences between Fundamental and Technical Value Betting.
 Understanding the details in which Value Betting strategies differ is essential in order to benefit from any of them.